The

-CryptoFilter is a pass-through S/MIME gateway for Exchange and other SMTP servers
+CryptoFilter is a pass-through S/MIME gateway for Microsoft Exchange

 Works with: